You must have Cookies enabled to fully experience and utilize AA.com

 Did you know there is a more current version of your browser?
 We recommend you update to a current version so you can take full advantage of the features on AA.com.

 We want you to have the best experience possible.
 We recommend you disable Compatibility View so you can take full advantage of the features on AA.com.

 Click OK to log in and restart your reservation.

 Click Cancel to continue with your reservation without logging in.

-If you're pregnant and traveling to a destination in Latin America that's affected by the Zika virus, you and your travel companions can request a refund.
+If you're pregnant and traveling to a destination in Latin America or the Caribbean affected by the Zika virus, you and your travel companions can request a refund for tickets purchased on or before March 31, 2016.
 Just provide a doctor's note confirming your pregnancy when you request a refund.

 International travel doesn’t have to be tricky – just make sure your travel documents and required paperwork are in order.
 When you travel internationally, you’re responsible to make sure you have the correct documents to enter and pass through any countries during your trip, and then make your way back home.